Programs & Initiatives for Trainees

 CDI works closely with all residency training programs to help build and develop a vibrant community of talented residents and fellows at Mass General.
 Here are the top five reasons we believe Mass General is an incredible place to grow your career.

 CDI partners with all Mass General residency and fellowship programs to strengthen and expand their recruitment initiatives.
 Learn more about our recruitment initiatives.

-CDI has worked closely with many departments to design mentorship and career development programs for trainees from underrepresented in medicine (URiM) groups during their training at Mass General.
+CDI has worked closely with many departments to design mentorship and career development programs for trainees from underrepresented in medicine (UIM) groups during their training at Mass General.
 CDI also sponsors welcoming receptions and networking events to help build a sense of community within Mass General.
 Our manager of trainee affairs is dedicated to providing career guidance to residents and fellows while at Mass General.

 - Mass General and Mass General Brigham have several resident benefit programs that ensure living in Boston is an affordable experience, including a Resident Stipend Pilot Program and a Lease Guaranty Program

 - The Resident and Fellow Committee (RFC) is another resource that plays a crucial role in the life of UIM residents and fellows at Mass General.
 The RFC offers opportunities to socialize and network among peers, enhance career development, and become involved in the larger Harvard and Boston communities